Joseph F. Radigan: Early life

 Joseph Francis Radigan was born in Rutland City, Vermont on November 15, 1905, a son of William H. Radigan and Mary Catherine (Ryan) Radigan.
 He attended St. Peters Catholic School and graduated from Rutland High School in 1924.
 He attended Saint Michael's College in Winooski, Vermont and the University of Notre Dame before beginning a legal career in 1927 by studying law at the Ludlow law firm of William W. Stickney, John G. Sargent, Homer L. Skeels, and Olin M. Jeffords.

 While living in Ludlow, Radigan was a member of the Vermont National Guard's Company B, 172nd Infantry Regiment.
 He received a commission as a second lieutenant of Infantry, and was later promoted to first lieutenant.
 Radigan had played center on the football teams at Rutland High School and Saint Michael's College and while living in Ludlow he coached Black River Academy's football team and played on local semipro teams.

 Radigan and several other prospective attorneys were admitted to the Vermont bar on Thursday, October 9, 1930.
 That night Radigan and four other successful bar applicants were en route to Montreal, Canada for a weekend celebration when they were involved in a car accident in Saint-Jean-sur-Richelieu.
 Radigan sustained burns and a sprained back and required hospitalization.
 Another passenger received severe head injuries and required a lengthy hospital stay.
 The driver of the car died of his injuries the following week.

 Start of career

 After attaining admission to the bar, Radigan practiced in Ludlow.
 From 1930 to 1932 he was the town of Ludlow's grand juror (city court prosecutor).
 In 1932, Radigan returned to Rutland, where he formed a law partnership with Edward G. McClallen Jr. He also became active in the local theater group, the Rutland Players, and acted in several of their productions.
 In September 1932, Radigan won the Democratic nomination for State's Attorney of Rutland County, but was defeated in the November general election by incumbent Republican Jack A. Crowley.
-In the early and mid-1930s, Radigan was an title attorney for the United States Department of Agriculture.
+In the early and mid-1930s, Radigan was a title attorney for the United States Department of Agriculture.
 He continued to practice law in Rutland with different partners at different times, most prominently as a principal in the firm of Abatiell, Radigan & Delliveneri.